 Frequently Asked Questions

-Visit our Frequently Asked Questions for more general information on the public housing renewal program.
+Visit our Frequently Asked Questions for more general information on Community Facility zoning, supportive housing, and the public housing renewal program.

 Yes.
 The whole of Block 15 Section 56 will be used for the proposed public housing development (noting that Block 14 and 16 will not form part of the development).